MattFlower/organized/README.md

     * Create code blocks
     * Execute code blocks
     * Create result blocks to display the code blocks

-* 0.3.2 (Released 2016-08-30)
-  * Added support for code execution for php and perl
-  * Early support for code execution for Java
-    * Doesn't include ability to add any libraries to the classpath.
-That will come in a later release.
-  * Early support for code execution in C and C++
-    * Doesn't include ability to set any kind of c-like library paths or options.
-  * Early support for code execution in Objective-C
-    * Currently I call "clang -lobjc -framework Foundation -o <temp output file> <temporary filename>" to compile.
-    * Just as with the others above, this will need better support for libraries
-  * Bug fixes
-    * If you are on a level N outline and there is already a level N+1 indent underneath and you press return, then new line should be on level N+1, not on level N.
-    * Support multiple cursors for TODO toggling.

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.